qsnake/gpaw/doc/devel/benchmarks.rst

 and decrease **memory** usage.

-The results of the benchmark is scaling of execution time of different stages of gpaw run with the number of processes (CPU cores).
+The results of the benchmark is scaling of execution time of different stages of GPAW run with the number of processes (CPU cores).

 Getting the results
 +++++++++++++++++++